-Late in 2019, as the US Export-Import (Ex-Im) Bank's charter was close to expiring, Ex-Im Bank Chair Kimberly Reed was going through the motions of "reforming" the Ex-Im Bank in line with commitments that she had made during her Senate confirmation hearing.
-In October, when Reed's reform campaign appeared to be in full swing, I flagged to readers an Ex-Im board of directors approval of \$2 billion in debt issuance for the Private Export Funding Corporation (PEFCO).
+Late in 2019, as the Ex-Im Bank's charter was close to expiring, Ex-Im Bank Chair Kimberly Reed was in the process of reforming the Ex-Im Bank in line with commitments that she had made during her Senate confirmation hearing.
+In October, when Reed's reform campaign appeared to be in full swing, in a comment submitted to the agency, I raised concerns about an Ex-Im Bank board of directors approval of \$2 billion in debt issuance for PEFCO.1

 PEFCO was created by the Ex-Im Bank in 1970 to buy loans that exist on the books of private lenders but are guaranteed by the Ex-Im Bank.
-As I noted at the time, the Ex-Im Bank's ongoing support for PEFCO seems to fly in the face of Reed's commitment to the principle of additionality; that is, ensuring that the Ex-Im Bank adds value that wouldn't exist absent its intervention.
+As I noted at the time, the Ex-Im Bank's ongoing support for PEFCO is utterly inconsistent with Reed's commitment to the principle of additionality; that is, ensuring that the Ex-Im Bank adds value that wouldn't exist absent its intervention.
+It seems also at odds with her commitment to transparency: PEFCO has been around for 50 years, and during that time, the entity hasn't been reviewed at all.
+Considering that it increases taxpayers' liability and doesn't require congressional oversight, this is extremely troubling.
 I also noted that PEFCO actually reduces the risk-taking role of the commercial banking market.
-Finally, I pointed out that PEFCO's private shareholders include the same financial institutions that were selling their Ex-Im-Bank-guaranteed loans to PEFCO and also the large exporters whose buyers received Ex-Im-Bankguaranteed loans.
+Finally, I pointed out that PEFCO's private shareholders include the same financial institutions that were selling their Ex-Im-Bank-guaranteed loans to PEFCO and also the large exporters whose buyers received Ex-Im-Bank-guaranteed loans.